-When was the Last Time the Unit was Serviced?
+When Was the Unit Last Serviced?

 To ensure the unit is being properly maintained, ask for documentation that shows the last time the HVAC system was serviced.
-Again, you don’t want to run into any surprises or find out the unit hasn’t been serviced once you sign off on your new living space.
+Again, you don’t want to run into any surprises or find out the unit hasn’t been serviced once you sign on your new living space.

 What are the Average Monthly Heating and Cooling Costs?